Subject · Law

 A-level Law tutoring explained

-A-level Law is precedent-driven — strong students cite named cases precisely, structure scenario answers using IRAC discipline, and evaluate the law against named criteria.
-Note: it's not required for university Law, and some top universities prefer applicants take other essay-based subjects instead.
+A-level Law is precedent-driven: strong students cite named cases precisely, structure scenario answers using IRAC discipline, and evaluate the law against named criteria.
+Note that it's not required for university Law, and some top universities prefer applicants take other essay-based subjects instead.

 Bird perched on a sage branch above scales of justice and a gavel